smogon/pokemon-showdown/mods/gennext/README.md

   It doubles its SpA, SpD, and Spe, and changes its type to the type of its Hidden Power.

-- Weather-inducing abilities now last for only 5 turns (or 8 with the right item).
-Weather moves have +1 priority.
+- Weather moves have +1 priority.

 - Forecast will make weather moves last forever.
 Cherrim will make Sunny Day last forever.
 Phione will make Rain Dance last forever.
 Cryogonal will make